danswer-ai/danswer/deployment/README.md

    - `docker compose -f docker-compose.dev.yml -p danswer-stack down -v`

-Additional steps for setting up for Prod:
+Additional steps for user auth and https if you do want to use Docker Compose for production:

 1. Set up a `.env` file in this directory with relevant environment variables.
    - Refer to env.dev.template and env.prod.template